 Making Fields Readonly

-If you do not want ReSharper to suggest you this, you can change the severity level of the code inspection that detects it (Field can be made readonly) to Do not show.
+If you do not want ReSharper to suggest this, you can disable the code inspection that detects it (Field can be made readonly).

 The reverse functionality is also available.
 If you decide to change a readonly field later in your code (which leads to a compiler error), ReSharper detects the error and suggests fixing it by removing the 'readonly' keyword from the field:

 Another option to make fields readonly in a bulk mode is code cleanup.
 You can either run code cleanup with the default profile Default: Full Cleanup or run the cleanup with a custom profile solely targeted at your specific task as described below.

 To add the 'readonly' keyword to fields that only have read access